gmac/sidekiq-heroku-autoscale/README.md

 This is a self-acknowledged rewrite of the [autoscaler](https://github.com/JustinLove/autoscaler) project.
 While this plugin borrows many foundation concepts from _autoscaler_, it rewrites core operations to address several logistical concerns and enable reporting through a web UI.

+Tested with Sidekiq 6, but should be compatible with other recent Sidekiq versions.

 ## How it works

 This plugin operates by tapping into Sidekiq startup hooks and middleware.